-During 2017, hourly water temperatures exceeded 72°F for a total of 88 days, with observed hourly temperatures often dropping below this threshold at night (HBMI 2017).
-Despite the water temperatures ranging above this low end of lethal tolerance for Atlantic salmon, there are several tributary streams that provide important thermal refuge during such conditions.
+Continuous temperature data are collected at mainstem and tributary sites as a part of HBMI's monitoring program (HBMI 2017).
+This data alone cannot be used to describe the spatial extent of thermal tolerance exceedances throughout the watershed but do provide high-resolution information at specific points.
+During 2017, hourly water temperatures in the mainstem Meduxnekeag exceeded 72°F for a total of 88 days, with observed hourly temperatures often dropping below this threshold at night (HBMI 2017).
+Temperatures in excess of 78°F were observed at all five mainstem Meduxnekeag sites monitored during 2017 (HBMI 2017).
+Despite the water temperatures ranging above this low end of lethal tolerance for Atlantic salmon in the mainstem, there are several tributary streams that provide important thermal refuge during such conditions.
 Atlantic salmon generally move to colder waters when temperatures rise above their preferred temperature tolerances, provided they have access to those cooler-water habitats (Kircheis and Liebich 2007).
 One such site is the deep pool along the east bank at Lowery Bridge, which is fed by a consistent groundwater seep and, therefore, maintains cooler water temperatures than the main channel.
-Other important tributaries that provide thermal refugia include Suitter Brook, Pearce Brook, Smith Brook, Cook Brook, B Stream, and Big Brook (HBMI 2017).
+Other important tributaries that provide thermal refuge include Suitter Brook, Pearce Brook, Smith Brook, Cook Brook, B Stream, and Big Brook (HBMI 2017).

-2.6.3.2 Dissolved Oxygen
+2.5.5 Dissolved Oxygen

-All lifestages of Atlantic salmon require high levels of DO to maintain growth, development, and survival (Spence et al. 1996).
+All life stages of Atlantic salmon require high levels of DO to maintain growth, development, and survival (Spence et al. 1996).
 Reported physiological requirements for DO vary for Atlantic salmon during embryonic development and hatching.
 DO concentrations greater than 7 mg/L are generally suitable in the redd for egg development, but in general DO levels of greater than 8.0 mg/L are associated with high quality Atlantic salmon habitat (Kircheis and Liebich 2007).
 Since DO decreases with increasing water temperatures, the warm water conditions observed in the mainstem of the Meduxnekeag River can be a concern for Atlantic salmon survival.
 Throughout the summer, DO typically remains above 8.0 mg/L except in the upper portion of the watershed (at the monitoring site located 9.1 miles below the Meduxnekeag Lake outlet) where periodic low DO concentrations have been observed during late July and the entire month of August.
 Additionally, diurnal fluctuations in DO of 1 to 3 mg/L are typical and most likely tied to variations in water temperature and respiration activity throughout the day (HBMI 2017), as described in Section 2.6.2 (Pollutant Loading).
+Areas with documented impairment with respect to DO are shown in Figure 1-2.

-2.6.3.3 pH
+2.5.6 pH